andreasmhallberg/readingnotes/Chejne, 1969. The Arabic Language.md

 - "The Ummayad court considered good speech a mark of nobility, and insisted on correct Arabic at the court and in other high places."
 61

+- Unanimous agreement to adopt diacritization for all texts: 160

-- "There is nearly unanimous agreement that permanent vowels ought to be incorporated as an integral part of the [written] language [...]
-But paradoxically nothing has been done."
-160
+  > There is nearly unanimous agreement that permanent vowels ought to be incorporated as an integral part of the [written] language [...]
+But paradoxically nothing has been done.

 - Summarized Furayḥa's *Naḥw ʿarabiyya muyassara*.
 167-168